 Never sign away your right to negotiate a contract at any time or exit a carrier agreement.
-Additionally, never to sign a contract that eliminates you from capturing refunds or gaining money back when deserved.
-When it comes to carrier contract negotiations, the details matter.
-And the details of capturing dollars is something you want to ensure your company gets through parcel auditing.
-Late package refund auditing is an easy way to reduce your shipping overhead while also strengthening your shipping efficiency.
+Also, never sign a contract that prevents you from receiving refunds or gaining money back when deserved.
+When it comes to carrier shipping contract negotiations, the details matter.
+The details of capturing dollars are something you want to ensure your company gets through parcel auditing.
+Late package refund auditing is an easy way to reduce shipping overhead while strengthening shipping efficiency.
 However… carriers don’t like it when companies identify when they are due money that has already been spent with the carrier.
 Carrier incompetency shouldn’t impact your contracts.
 Explore more about parcel auditing here.

-Finally, shipping contract negotiation is an important piece to a carrier contract puzzle.
-But it’s ultimately the review of the proposed agreement that will make or break your negotiation success.
+Finally, shipping contract negotiation is essential to a carrier contract puzzle.
+But it’s ultimately the review of the proposed agreement will make or break your negotiation success.
 Fine print details can be confusing – not to mention boring.
 Consider how an expert can help bring clarity to this complicated process.
-The end result can save you not only time… but headaches and dollars, as well.
-Gain expert insight here.
+The result can save you time… but also headaches and dollars.
+Reveal shipping intelligence and expert insight here.